 And lastly, we execute the final render.
 This is where we polish the assets and add the final touches to make them ready for use.

-The 2D game art style continues to thrive because of its unique ability to tell a story and evoke emotion.
+Two-dimensional game art continues to thrive because of its unique ability to tell a story and evoke emotion.
 Some of the common techniques used in 2D games include:

 - Vector Art Technique